radianttap/Coordinator/README.md

 ## Installation

-- version 7.x and up is made with Swift 5.5 concurrency in mind (async / awai)
+- version 7.x and up is made with Swift 5.5 concurrency in mind (async / await)
 - versions before that (6.x) use closures

 ### Manually